The Theory of Money, Part 39

 Remember, this bank is huge.
 It has an enormous effect on the economy.
 If it fails, this will hurt everyone in one way or another.
 And politicians don’t like to be seen as just standing by idly watching as things go bad.
 The public clamor will be for them to “do something!”

 The government definitely has the means to bail out this bank with newly created money.
+Sure, it will induce a lot of inflation, but most people won’t know where that came from.
 So what is a rational politician to do?
 They know that actively working to help during a crisis will be very popular, and they can easily justify any bailout as being beneficial for the economy by deeming the bank to be “too big to fail.”

 As a result of this bailout, there has been a huge transfer of wealth.
 Wealth came from all people owning cash and it went to this bank (or, really, its owners).
 The cash-owning people just unwillingly and probably unwittingly had some of their wealth taken from them and given to this bank for the sake of helping the economy.

 Just to make sure this is clear, the bank took a huge risk and initially made a lot of money.
 So they received the upside of this risk.
-But then, when things went bad, they got bailed out, so they experienced very little of the downside, and instead all the cash-owning people bore the downside of their risk.
+But then, when things went bad, they got bailed out, so they experienced very little of the downside, and instead all the cash-owning people bore the downside of the risk the bank took.
 From a bank perspective, this is an amazing deal!

 I don’t have the means of calculating how much this bailout would benefit the economy.
 But I suspect, based on all my other comparisons of similar situations (like in Part 15), the long-term cost of lost wealth to individuals and to the country as a whole will be much greater than the short-term economic benefit.